Mitigating quantum operation infidelity through engineering the distribution of photon losses

-The rectangular multiport interferometer is widely regarded as the most effective design strategy to mitigate the impact of photon loss \cite{pai2023experimental,huang2024demonstration,hoch2025quantum,li2025realizing,salavrakos2025photon,zhou2022photonic,erhard2020advances,bai2023photonic,bandyopadhyay2024single,kitayama2019novel}.
-Its inherent symmetry in photon loss preserves the target interference pattern, subject only to a uniform attenuation factor upon postselection \cite{clements2016optimal}.
-Furthermore, for certain tasks, such as Bell state measurements, symmetric loss minimizes the attenuation of the overall success rate \cite{hilaire2023linear}.
-Conversely, asymmetric losses often lead to sampling bias, which is believed to negatively affect the fidelity of the measured quantum information.
-However, this intuition is not always true, as demonstrated in the context of Bell inequality violation tasks \cite{giustina2013bell}.
-Certain Bell inequalities, such as the Eberhard inequality \cite{eberhard1993background}, have been designed to accommodate asymmetric detection efficiencies in, for instance, atom-photon entangled systems \cite{brunner2007detection}.
+Rectangular multiport interferometers are widely regarded as the most effective design for mitigating photon loss by preserving symmetric interference patterns, producing uniform attenuation upon postselection \cite{clements2016optimal,pai2023experimental,huang2024demonstration,hoch2025quantum,li2025realizing,salavrakos2025photon,zhou2022photonic,erhard2020advances,bai2023photonic,bandyopadhyay2024single,kitayama2019novel}.
+Symmetric loss also minimizes attenuation for tasks such as Bell state measurements \cite{hilaire2023linear}.
+By contrast, asymmetric losses can introduce sampling bias, potentially lowering the fidelity of measured quantum information, although certain protocols including Bell inequality violation tests are designed to tolerate or exploit asymmetric detection efficiencies \cite{giustina2013bell,eberhard1993background,brunner2007detection}.

-In this work, we numerically study how the distribution of photon losses affects different quantum operations.
-We introduce metrics for the success of full-measurement and partial-measurement operations, and evaluate these metrics for a variety of linear optical tasks.
-For the examples studied in this work, we find that for full-measurement tasks, an unbalanced design outperforms a balanced one unless postselection on photon number preservation is performed, while in the partial-measurement case, the unbalanced design outperforms the balanced one in the quality of the produced state.
-Our findings demonstrate that partial-measurement operations gain advantages from asymmetric multiport interferometer designs, challenging the prevailing belief that symmetric configurations are superior.
+This work numerically examines how photon-loss distributions affect different quantum operations.
+We define success metrics for both full-measurement and partial-measurement operations and evaluate them across a variety of linear optical tasks.
+For the examples studied, unbalanced designs outperform balanced designs in full-measurement tasks unless postselection preserves photon number, while in partial-measurement tasks unbalanced designs improve the fidelity of the produced states.
+These results demonstrate that partial-measurement operations can benefit from asymmetric multiport designs, contrary to the assumption that symmetric configurations are always optimal.